AnonymouX47/term-image/docs/source/concepts.rst

 * ``/dev/tty``: Finally, if all else fail, fall back to the process' controlling terminal, if any.

-The first one that is ascertained to be a terminal device is used for all terminal queries and terminal size computations.
+The first one that is ascertained to be a terminal device is used for all :ref:`terminal-queries` and to retrieve the terminal (and window) size on some terminal emulators.

 .. note::
-   If none of the streams/files is a terminal device, then a warning is issued and affected functionality disabled.
+   If none of the streams/files is a terminal device, then a warning is issued and dependent functionality is disabled.

 .. _terminal-queries: